Three Rock Rovers Hockey Club

-Three Rock Rovers Hockey Club is a field hockey club based in Rathfarnham, South Dublin, Ireland.
+Three Rock Rovers Hockey Club is a field hockey club based in Rathfarnham, Ireland.
 The club was founded in 1893.
 It was originally based in Foxrock and was named after Three Rock Mountain.
 The club's senior men's team plays in the Men's Irish Hockey League and the Men's Irish Senior Cup.
 The reserve team play in the Men's Irish Junior Cup.
 Three Rock Rovers have also represented Ireland in European competitions, including the Euro Hockey League.
 Three Rock Rovers also enters various men's and women's teams in junior, senior and veterans leagues and cup competitions affiliated to the Leinster Hockey Association.

 History

 Three Rock Rovers were founded in 1893 by a group of former Dublin University Hockey Club players.
 Together with Dublin University and Monkstown, Three Rock Rovers were among the pioneering field hockey clubs in Ireland.
 In 2008–09 Three Rock Rovers were founder members of the Men's Irish Hockey League.